atsushiyamadagithub/uclinux-mac-plus/README.md

 ### Disk Image

 - Custom SCSI hard disk image
-- Linux kernel and root filesystem prepared from this repository
+- Linux kernel and root filesystem prepared from notvelleda repository

 ### Boot Procedure

 1. Build the notvelleda bootloader.
 2. Build the notvelleda uClinux kernel.
-3. Build the root filesystem image.
-4. Create the Macintosh SCSI disk image.
+3. Build the root filesystem to the EXT2 SCSI disk image.
-5. Start MAME:
+4. Start MAME:
- (Windows command prompt)
+ On Windows command prompt,
  mame macplus -hard1 rootfs.img -flop1 floppy.img -debug
 6. Wait for the kernel to boot.
 7. Confirm that the msh shell prompt appears.